Healthwise

 Overview

-You may be able to tell when someone is paranoid.
-The person may accuse others of trying to harm him or her or may look around fearfully.
-The person may talk about protecting himself or herself from attack.
+You may be able to tell when someone with schizophrenia is paranoid.
+The person may accuse others of trying to harm them or may look around fearfully.
+The person may talk about protecting themself from attack.

 Credits for Schizophrenia: Helping Someone Who Is Paranoid